zsviczian/obsidian-excalidraw-plugin/docs/API/introduction.md

 ea.reset();
 ```

+In case you are using the Excalidraw plugin's built in Scripting engine, the engine will take care of initializing the ea object.
+See [Excalidraw Script Engine](../ExcalidrawScriptsEngine.md) for more information.

-The first line creates a practical constant so you can avoid writing ExcalidrawAutomate 100x times.
+The first line creates a constant so you can avoid writing ExcalidrawAutomate 100x times.

 The second line resets ExcalidrawAutomate to defaults.
 This is important as you will not know which template you executed before, thus you won't know what state you left Excalidraw in.